-Since then, I cook and eat healthy meals religiously.
+Since then, I have cooked and eaten healthy meals religiously.

 I cook viands using salt, pepper, and broth.

-I make sure to ingest a lot of soup and a lot of vegetables in a day.
+I ensure to ingest a lot of soup and vegetables daily.

 Second, as exercising outside is discouraged, I do home workouts.

-I realized in the first two weeks that walking or doing housework is not satisfactorily because the back and hip sores aren't gone.
+In the first two weeks, I realized that walking or doing housework was unsatisfactory because the back and hip sores weren't gone.

 The excruciating pain is still there and doesn't permit me to have a good night's sleep.

-I have to do it since I am losing my lower muscles due to prolonged sitting.
-Online lessons let me sit 18 hours straight and only leaving my post during bladder break or mealtime.
+I have to do it since I lose my lower muscles due to prolonged sitting.
+Online lessons let me sit 18 hours straight and only leave my post during bladder breaks or mealtime.

-Now, the HIIT (high-intensity interval training) workout is helping me to endure the day.
+The HIIT (high-intensity interval training) workout is helping me endure the day.
 It is tiring to exercise but worth it.